fakundo/next-redux-store/packages/lib/README.md

 }
 ```

-3. If you also would like to load state data for some pages  with their props (just like [next-redux-wrapper](https://github.com/kirill-konshin/next-redux-wrapper) works), you can return that state inside getStaticPaths / getServerSideProps functions.
+3. Optional if you also would like to load state data for some pages  with their props (just like [next-redux-wrapper](https://github.com/kirill-konshin/next-redux-wrapper) works), you can return that state inside getStaticPaths / getServerSideProps functions.
 That state will be populated to the store with HYDRATE action.
 So do not forget to configure reducers to handle it.

 ```js
 import { serverSideState } from 'next-redux-store/server';